Rabbi Brigitte S. Rosenberg

 Cantor Ronald D. Eichaker

 Cantor Ronald Eichaker has served as Cantor of United Hebrew since August 1999.
 He had an early interest in pursuing the cantorate, functioning as a student Hazzan while a teenager.
 He entered Northern Illinois University in 1974 majoring in music education and vocal performance on a full athletic scholarship in Track and Field.
 Subsequently, he enrolled at the Jewish Theological Seminary of America and received the Diploma of Hazzan in 1982.
+Cantor Eichaker received his rabbinic ordination from the Rabbinical Academy of American in 2018.
 Prior to coming to UH, Cantor Eichaker served Congregation Emanu-B’ne Jeshurun in Milwaukee, Wisconsin for 16 years.

 Over the years, Cantor Eichaker has pursued and implemented a broad array of programs and initiatives that may appear outside the realm of the standard cantorate.
 His “Whole Life” approach to Jewish living, learning and expression is expressed through his interests in World Music, culinary anthropology, classical Jewish philosophy and liturgy through various modes of educational strategies.
 He is devoted to engaging and developing UH’s membership through experiencing, understanding and expressing this “Whole Life” approach through various media and dynamic individual and group experiences.